Hydrospheredata/hydro-serving-example/examples/text_classification/README.md

 # Amazon review sentiment analysis
+Uses Amazon dataset of customer reviews and ratings to train model predict if review was positive or not

 This model consists of two stages:
 1. text tokenization - detecting faces in img
-2. text classification - 0 for negative, 1 for positive review
+2. sentiment prediction - 0 for negative, 1 for positive review

 ## Text tokenization: